 In the central portion of the Soquel-Aptos area, groundwater is produced for municipal purposes by SqCWD in Service Area II.
 SqCWD's Service Area II production was 801 acre-feet in Water Year 2011, the lowest annual total since Water Year 1986 and the fourth consecutive year of production decreases.
 Production in Service Area II over the last six years has been below the historical average.
-Figure 4-1 shows the production in Service Area II by water year.
-Figure 4-1 also shows the production by well in Service Area II grouped by aquifer unit.
+Figure 4-1 shows the production in Service Area II grouped by aquifer unit.
 Combined pumping at the wells grouped as BC-unit wells (Estates, Ledyard, and Madeline) was 495 acre-feet, the lowest annual amount since Water Year 1986.
 Combined pumping at the wells grouped as DEF-unit wells (Aptos Creek and T. Hopkins) was 306 acre-feet, the third lowest amount since Water Year 1990.
 Water Year 2010 pumping in Service Area II was approximately 29% of SqCWD's revised estimate of the post-recovery pumping yield in the Purisima area (HydroMetrics WRI, 2012).